Röhrmoos: History

 Röhrmoos later became part of the Dachau Regional Court of the Electorate of Bavaria.
 It then became a municipality in the Bavarian Reforms of 1818.

 The first railway between Munich and Ingolstadt was built through Röhrmoos in 1866/67.
 There was a serious railway accident in Röhrmoos on July 7, 1889 when 10 people were killed.

 Near the end of World War II, Allied bombers were seen directly over Röhrmoos on their way to bombing raids over Munich.
 Units of the U.S. Army passed through Röhrmoos during its Liberation of nearby Dachau Concentration Camp on April 28/29, 1945.
 After the war, many ethnic Germans from Sudetenland (Czechoslovakia) and other regions of Eastern Europe who were expelled from their homelands settled in the areas around Röhrmoos.

 In the 1972 Bavarian regional reforms, several nearby communities joined into the municipality of Röhrmoos.

 The 1999 a short scene from the German children's movie Pünktchen und Anton was filmed on a hilly road just outside of Röhrmoos near Schönbrunn.
-The scene involved a helecopter chase.
+The scene involved a helicopter chase.

 Mariabrunn

 In 1662 the forested area at Mariabrunn, about 3 Kilometers south-east of Röhrmoos, became a pilgrimage site.
-After a woodcutter drank from a newly-discovered spring, he was miraculously healed of his chronic pain.
+After a woodcutter drank from a newly discovered spring, he was miraculously healed of his chronic pain.
 He attributed his healing to the Virgin Mary and soon other people began to flock to this spring to drink from its waters.
 The Elector of Bavaria (Ferdinand Maria), ordered a small chapel to be built near the miraculous spring.

 In 1863 a Health Spa Resort House was built at Mariabrunn that offered teas, herbs and baths.
 Amalie Hohenester was active as a healer with her own practice from 1862 onward.
 Many noble guests visited the Spa including Empress Elisabeth of Austria.

 A brewery was built there as well.
 Today a beer garden is there at the site.